lupyuen/lupyuen.github.io/src/sensor.md

 sensortest test
 ```

-Here's the __Air Pressure and Temperature__ read from the BME280 Barometer Sensor...
+Which reads the __Air Pressure and Temperature__ from the BME280 Barometer Sensor...

 ```text
 nsh> sensortest test